 For injuries related to fracture of the coronal surface, a Sound Natural Tooth is considered to be one which has not been restored by, including but not limited to, a crown, inlay, onlay or porcelain restoration, or treated by endodontics.

-Special Care Unit-a designated unit within a Licensed General Hospital that has concentrated facilities, equipment, and support services to provide an intensive level of care for critically ill patients.
+Special Care Unit-a designated unit within a Licensed General Hospital that has concentrated facilities, equipment, and support services for the provision of an intensive level of care for critically ill patients.